-• Wellness & Community - Approved (Permanent: \$68,144)

-Q: Does anyone on this committee go to these events?
-A: We can ask for specific numbers for these events from the departments, like

-A: we can ask for specific numbers for these events from the departme unique student numbers.

-Q: Do we just approve the amount requested?

-A: We can also ask for more events at Mission Bay like we did last year.
+- Wellness & Community Approved (Permanent: \$68,144) - Q: Does anyone on this committee go to these events? - A: We can ask for specific numbers for these events from the departments, like unique student numbers. - Q: Do we just approve the amount requested? - A: We can also ask for more events at Mission Bay like we did last year.